renatocaliari/contornos/docs/en/outlines.md

 The integrative decision can be performed asynchronously using the [asynchronous integrative-decision of proposal] app (apps#integrative-asynchronous-of-proposal-decision).

 # Extraordinary action
-Extraordinary actions are expected to occur that violate strategy, process, resources of exclusive control or agreements.
+Extraordinary actions are expected to occur violanting strategy, process, resources of exclusive control or agreements.

 These actions meet two needs:
 * prevent or mitigate negative impacts or address a critical opportunity.